Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Background on nonequilibrium free energy

-Recent work in thermodynamics has focused on \emph{active} systems.
-In active systems, the thermodynamic forces are not conservative, meaning that they cannot be expressed in the form of Eq.~\eqref{eq:cons} for any $\pot$.
-Such systems are not governed by a free energy function and the steady state does not satisfy detailed balance.
+Recent work in thermodynamics has focused on \emph{nonconservative systems}, whose forces cannot be expressed in the form of Eq.~\eqref{eq:cons} for any $\pot$.
+Such systems are not governed by a nonequilibrium free energy and they have nonequilibrium steady states that do not satisfy detailed balance.

-Nonetheless, it has been suggested that it may be possible to define a ``generalized'' free energy for active systems.
-A related idea is that the EPR in active systems may be decomposed into an excess term and a housekeeping term, as in
+Nonetheless, it has been suggested that it may be possible to define a ``generalized'' free energy for nonconservative systems.
+A related idea is that the fluxes, forces, and EPR may be decomposed into excess and housekeeping contributions.
+In particular, EPR may be decomposed as

-The excess term is usually associated with the generalized free energy, while the housekeeping term is the genuine nonequilibrium contribution that cannot be associated with any potential.
+The excess EPR is associated with the generalized free energy and vanishes in steady state, while the housekeeping EPR is the genuine nonequilibrium contribution arising from cyclic fluxes.

-The best-known generalized free energy and excess/housekeeping decomposition is based on nonequilibrium steady states~\citep{hatano2001steady,geMathematicalFormalismNonequilibrium2017,wangPotentialLandscapeFlux2008}.
-Here, the role of the equilibrium state is played by the steady state $\ppss$, which is determined by the control parameters at a given instant in time.
-By definition, the steady state satisfies the condition of stationarity, $\BBdiv\jj(\ppss)=\zz$.
-However, the steady-state fluxes $\jj(\ppss)$ generally do not satisfy detailed balance~\eqref{eq:db}, so the system will incur EPR even in stationarity.

-Usually, the steady-state approach is applied to MJPs and ideal CRNs that satisfy \emph{complex balance}~\citep{hornGeneralMassAction1972,andersonLyapunovFunctionsStationary2015,geMathematicalFormalismNonequilibrium2017}.
-Complex balance is a strong dynamical constraint which guarantees the existence of steady states, while ruling out nonlinear behavior like oscillations and chaos~\citep{ge2016nonequilibrium}.
-For such systems, a generalized free energy potential may be defined in analogy to Eq.~\eqref{eq:poteqclosedform}, as the gradient of the relative entropy between the system's actual state and the steady state~\citep{geMathematicalFormalismNonequilibrium2017},

-In active systems, the relative entropy does not have a simple interpretation in terms of work.
-However, as for passive systems, it still governs steady-state fluctuations, meaning that the probability of observing state $\pp$ as a fluctuation scales as~\citep{andersonLyapunovFunctionsStationary2015,geMathematicalFormalismNonequilibrium2017}

-Here, the random variable $\bm{X}_{\nnn}^{\sss}$ indicates the empirical distribution measured from $\nnn$ independent and identical copies of a stationary system.